Compression-aware Training of Neural Networks using Frank-Wolfe: Methodology: Compression-aware Training

+where the magnitude of \lq pruned\rq{} singular values quantifies the error in approximation.
+A detailed account of this approach can be found in the appendix.
+A natural approach to ensure robustness to matrix decomposition is hence based on penalizing the nuclear norm $\norm{\mathcal W}_{*} = \norm{\sigma(\mathcal W)}_1$ \citep{Tai2015, Alvarez2017}, which requires the costly computation of the full SVD in each iteration.

 When constraining the parameters to have bounded nuclear norm instead of penalizing it, the LMO solution to \cref{eq:LMO} utilized by SFW can be computed efficiently by requiring only the first singular value-vector-pair \citep{Jaggi2013}.
-Extending this notion to consider the $k$ largest singular pairs, \citet{McDonald2016a} propose the \emph{Spectral-$k$-support norm}, whose ball of radius $\tau$ is defined as
+Extending this notion to consider the $k$ largest singular pairs, we propose utilizing the \emph{spectral-$k$-support norm} \citep{McDonald2016a}, for which the ball of radius $\tau$ is defined as